OCHA-DAP/hdx-python-api/README.md

         'groups': iso
     })

 The dataset name should not contain special characters and hence if there is any chance of that, then it needs to be slugified.
 Slugifying is way of making a string valid within a URL (e.g. `ae` replaces `ä`).
+There are various packages that can do this e.g. [Awesome Slugify](https://pypi.python.org/pypi/awesome-slugify).

 You can add metadata using the standard Python dictionary square brackets eg.